ICE train at Berlin Hbf

 Sunrise as the Munich-Venice Nightjet crosses the causeway over the lagoon into Venice.
 Courtesy of Andreas Wiedenhoff.

-Step 1, Hamburg to Innsbruck by Nightjet sleeper train Above, a Comfortline sleeping-car on a Nightjet train at Innsbruck.
-More information about Nightjet trains.
+Step 1, Hamburg to Innsbruck by Nightjet sleeper train.
+Above, the Nightjet at Hamburg Altona.
+More about new-generation Nightjets.

 Scenery (and vineyards!) on the Brenner route Scenery on the Brenner route